MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 The values of `addend1`, `addend2`, and `sum` look suspicious.
 The values are wrapped in quotes.
 The quotations mean that the value is a string, which is a good hypothesis to explain the cause of the bug.
 Gather more information about the situation.
 DevTools provides many tools for examining variable values.

-### Method 1: The Scope panel
+### Method 1: The Scope pane

-If you pause on a line of code, the **Scope** panel displays the local and global variables that are currently defined, along with the value of each variable.
+If you pause on a line of code, the **Scope** pane displays the local and global variables that are currently defined, along with the value of each variable.
 It also displays closure variables, as applicable.
 Double-click a variable value to edit it.
-If you don't pause on a line of code, the **Scope** panel is empty.
+If you don't pause on a line of code, the **Scope** pane is empty.

 :::image type="complex" source="../media/javascript-sources-breakpoint-paused-scope.msft.png" alt-text="The Scope pane" lightbox="../media/javascript-sources-breakpoint-paused-scope.msft.png":::
    The **Scope** pane